justeattakeaway/JustSaying/.github/ISSUE_TEMPLATE/bug_report.md

 _A clear and concise description of what the bug is._

 **Steps To reproduce**
-_A concise, repeatable, example of how to reproduce the issue._
+_A concise and repeatable example of how to illustrate the issue._

 **Expected behaviour**
 _A clear and concise description of what you expected to happen._